PostOakLab/postoaklab.github.io/_posts/2023-10-21-networkplus.md

 Actually I think I'm going to start studying for the Security+ now.
 Once I get Security+ I will keep studying for the CCNA.

 The Net+ was a good exam.
 The first 5 questions were performace based questions.
 They weren't too difficult but I felt flustered and spent a good deal of time working through the questions.
 After that I had to fly through the multiple choice questions in order to finish on time.
-Thankfully I passed!
+Thankfully I passed!gi